Sessions21/scott-nichols-dev-portfolio/README.md

 * The page has a hero image of myself with a catchy phrase and link to download my resume.
 * There is a section with a breif description of my focus in design and what I aim to do.
 * I've listed 3 projects I've worked on.
 The first being my Run-Buddy work and the other two as place holders.
 Each includes an image of the page's subject.
-* I've included a Contact Me sectin with phony information but a real link to my linkdin.
+* I've included a Contact Me section with clickable phone number and website and a link to my linkdin.

 Site URL: https://sessions21.github.io/scott-nichols-dev-portfolio/